AmirrezaRamesh/ros2-socketcomm/README.md

 the designed system is exchanging collatz conjecture sequnce numbers:

-1. both nodes gets started on seprate machines across the same local network while cpp node gets a parameter as the starting number
+1. both nodes gets started on seperate machines across the same local network while cpp node gets a parameter as the starting number

 2. cpp node waits for python node to get started and send a starting flag to cpp node